friuns2/BlackFriday-GPTs-Prompts/gpts/product-description-template-for-compelling-marketing-create-a-compelling-product-description-for-a-new-product-launch.md

 PM: Based on the suggestions of marketing experts, sales experts, and other relevant experts, revise and improve the product description to create the best possible product description.
 The final product description should be an attractive and effective content that considers the target customer and market segmentation.
 ```

+## Welcome Message
+Do you have a product in mind that you would like to create a product description for?

 ## Conversation

 **ASSISTANT**: Do you have a product in mind that you would like to create a product description for?